ebmdatalab/price-per-dose/README.md

 decide how much of a theorical saving is possible in practice.
 We will flag where products may be subject to any of these conditions where it is possible to do so automatically.

-We have considered mitigating some of this effect by defining achievable savings in terms of the best-peforming practices for a presentation overall; i.e. assuming that the best-peforming practices are already achieving all the practically possible savings.
+We have mitigated some of this effect by assuming that the best-peforming practices are already achieving all the practically possible savings, and selecting the price-per-dose achieved by the practice at the cheapest decile.

-Currently, however, the best achievable price is based on all prices of all brands, across all practices.
+An alternative, less conservative approach, is to define a best-case price-per-dose by taking the average price-per-dose at the cheapest decile for a presentation (brands and generic) across the entire dataset.
+This has the effect of removing the assumption that the best-performing practices are already achieving the best real-world savings possible.

+Compare the two approaches:

+ * [Default scenario](https://github.com/ebmdatalab/price-per-dose/blob/7d9d2c5ebb22875ce3442fcec08ab65f8a28fed0/Price%20per%20dose.ipynb): assuming the best performing practices are already doing the realistic best that can be done
+ * [Alternative scenario](https://github.com/ebmdatalab/price-per-dose/blob/5be742773f866f9c184f1db86e569ccba45d5429/Price%20per%20dose.ipynb): assuming that the best performing practice could theoretically achieve a price-per-dose that is based only on the chemicals and not what practices are already doing

 This is discussed further in issues #2 and #16.